-The amount of taxes that a church should withhold from an employee's wages depends on the amount of the employee's wages and the information contained on the Form W-4.
+The amount of taxes that a church should withhold from an employee's wages depends on the amount of the employee's wages and the information contained on their Form W-4.
 A church must determine the wages of each employee that are subject to withholding.
 Wages subject to federal withholding include pay given to an employee for service performed.
 The pay may be in cash or in other noncash forms.
 Measure pay that is not in money (such as property) by its fair market value and not the cost to the church.
-Wages often include a number of items in addition to salary.
-(Please see the comprehensive list of examples in Step 10.)
+Wages often include several items in addition to salary.
+(There is a comprehensive list of examples in Step 10.)